Jhuighuy/StormRuler/README.md

 **StormRuler** reconstructs a matrix using the matrix-vector product function automatically, using the
-_graph coloring based-algorithm_ in order to minimize an amount of the matrix-vector products required to construct it.
+_graph coloring based-algorithm_ in order to minimize an amount of the matrix-vector products required to construct it.-->

 **StormRuler** contains:
 - Matrix-free Linear iterative solvers: